hanwen/go-fuse/nodefs/README.md

      reading) are handled automatically.
 No support for directory seeks.

-To decide
+To do/To decide
 =========

-   * implement remaining file types (exercise Mknod)
+   * decide on a final package name

+   * handle less open/create.